psi1703/k8s/docs/operations/operations-and-validation-runbook.md

 - `/healthz` returns OK.
 - `/readyz` returns Redis OK and Redis required.
-- App pod is Running/Ready.
+- App pods are Running/Ready.
 - Monitor pod is Running/Ready.
 - Redis, Sentinel, and HAProxy pods are Running/Ready.
+- Observability pods are Running/Ready.
+- `otp-relay-live-dashboard` ConfigMap exists in the `observability` namespace.
+- ServiceMonitor resources exist for the portal and monitor.

 ## Application storage checks